On the permutation equivariance principle for causal estimands: A class of permutation equivariant and complete vectors of estimands

 The proposed class of estimands also nests several existing estimands in the causal inference literature.
-For example, the estimands $\Delta_i$ from \cite{xia2022decomposition} (Example \ref{eg2}) are a special case of the $\boldsymbol{\Delta}$ with invariant weights, recoverable by setting $w(\calT,\calY)=\mathbf{1}(\calT=\emptyset)$ (point mass), where $\mathbf{1}(\bullet)$ is the indicator function.
+For example, the estimands $\Delta_{X_i}$ from \cite{xia2022decomposition} (Example \ref{eg2}) are a special case of Definition \ref{def:pi-estimands-defi} with invariant weights, recoverable by setting $w(\calT,\calY)=\mathbf{1}(\calT=\emptyset)$ (point mass), where $\mathbf{1}(\bullet)$ is the indicator function.
 While \cite{xia2022decomposition} did not provide explicit definitions for $K\geq3$, $\{\Delta_{\calY}=\sum_{\calZ\subseteq \calY}(-1)^{|\calZ|}f(\calZ):\emptyset\neq\calY\in 2^{\calX}\}$ serve as a natural extension of their estimands for general $K$.
-For $2^K$ factorial experiments, the estimand proposed by \cite{dasgupta2015causal} is defined by setting $w(\calT,\calY)=2^{-|\calY^c|}$ (equal invariant weights) for all $\calT$; the estimand proposed by \cite{zhao2022regression} corresponds to the class $\boldsymbol{\Delta}$ with compatible permutable weights.
-While the methods in Sections \ref{subsec:setup} and \ref{ss:characterization-multiset} are unweighted, Supplementary Material Example \ref{eg:weighted-estimands} ($K=2$) illustrates how these formulations can be extended to weighted estimands.
-The following result shows that $\boldsymbol{\Delta}$ is permutation-invariant with permutable weights, and with invariant weights, under additional restrictions.
+For $2^K$ factorial experiments, the estimand proposed by \cite{dasgupta2015causal} is obtained by setting $w(\calT,\calY)=2^{-|\calY^c|}$ for all $\calT$; the estimand proposed by \cite{zhao2022regression} corresponds to the class in Definition \ref{def:pi-estimands-defi} with compatible permutable weights.
+While the methods in Sections \ref{subsec:setup} and \ref{ss:characterization-multiset} are unweighted, the adaptation to weighted estimands is presented in Supplementary Material Appendix B.

+Below Theorem \ref{thm:estimand-pi} shows that $\boldsymbol{\Delta}$ is permutation equivariant with permutable weights, and with invariant weights under the additional restrictions.